alexswan/LogMon/README.md

 # LogMon Monitoring Application

-It is a c++ application that reads a log file, analizes the job duration and generates a log based on two threshold intervals.
+It is a c++ application that reads a log file, analyzes the job duration and generates a log based on two threshold intervals.

 # What it does?
 - it read a file called logs.log that has a structure like this: